-- Connectivity: Wifi (802.11 a/b/g/n), Bluetooth, optional UMTS/3G module and GPS, HDMI out to connect on standard screens, Full USB port 2.0 (2 of them, one of them can be connected to a eSATA drive via an adapter), MicroUSB port 3 (OTG) and 2 (for charging and debugging purposes), 2 SDXC card slots, and a headset port.
+- Connectivity: Wifi (802.11 a/b/g/n), Bluetooth, optional UMTS/3G module and GPS, mini-HDMI out to connect on standard screens, Full USB port 2.0 (2 of them, one of them can be connected to a eSATA drive via an adapter), MicroUSB port 3 (OTG) and 2 (for charging and debugging purposes), 2 SDXC card slots, and a audio jack port.

 - Case: The case of the Pyra will be made in Europe (Form Action, Greece), should be of better quality than the Pandora one.
 Early design drafts have been disclosed on April 13th 2014.

 - Keyboard: position will be adjusted vs the Pandora keyboard mat, and it will be back-lighted (adjustable in intensity).
 The latest layout can be seen in the new renders from July 2015.

 - OS: will likely be Debian, with a repository for Pyra packages, and a standard Debian repository for standard Debian software.
 There will still be a PND-like system, to enable swapping cards and applications easily without having to update the whole system.